Celeriac and Spinach Soup

 There are some statements or old sayings that remain unchanged in their meaning throughout time, how about ‘when it rains, it pours,’ or ‘everything always happens at once?’
 It also seems that certain times of the year tend to evoke these familiar expressions, one such season, well, how about spring?

 Spring, a time of year when so many meetings, events, activities, parties, all seem to coincide at once, eventually it spins into something like a cyclone of constant activity showing no end in sight, including fitting in between all these activities, many other timely tasks required in general home upkeep, and of course, the herb and garden planting.

 I suspect there are lots of folks that after being away from home everyday for so many days on end, with such latter tasks at hand, finally just need to temporarily check out just to accomplish them all, yes, those folks like moi whose few days of such arrived late last week.
-A beautiful sunny day today now greets with bright sparkling right down onto many new plants, shrubs, and, most of all the herbs and vegetables garden whose only left open spaces wait for some plum tomato plants, that according to the local nursery will be available in plenty later this week.

 One of the many pleasantries I find in spring, even with its hectic schedule of reemerging activity, is the relative ease one is enabled popping up from under lighter covers into the growing warmth of early morning light.
 This also has its advantages of getting out to the Farmer’s Market just as the canopies pop up too offering some cover for those limited number of hours to the broad and growing selections of diverse locally grown seasonal products now available for sale.